 5. “Championship season” or “special tournaments” may occur at any time throughout the year, with a date and format to be determined by the Club President, although the President may delegate this responsibility to another officer of the Club.
 The “Championship season” may include the following tournaments: CJCC Knockout Championship, CJCC Undisputed (Classical-Match) Championship, CJCC Club Championship, CJCC School Team Championship, Calgary Regional Chess Challenge, and Calgary Youth Chess Championship and any other tournaments decided upon by the Executive.

-6. “Members in good standing” shall be parents and players who have not been suspended or expelled from the Club and have a current and valid annual membership.
+6. “Members in good standing” shall be the members who have a current and valid annual membership and have not been suspended or expelled from the Club.

 7. “Semi-Annual budget meeting” shall be organized in August and January of each season, attended by the Executives of the Club, and intended to approve the budget for the next fiscal year and make any fee or other financial related matters.